 \subsection{Reinforcement Learning \& Distributed Reinforcement Learning Training}

-Reinforcement learning is traditionally defined as a learning paradigm where an agent interacts with its environment to maximize expected discounted cumulative reward.
-Various significant work on reinforcement learning range from training algorithms \cite{mnih2013playing, levine2015endtoend} to environments \cite{DBLP:journals/corr/BrockmanCPSSTZ16, bellemare13arcade, deepmind-control} to systems improvements \cite{petrenko2020sf, hoffman2020acme}.
-From a systems angle, reinforcement learning poses a unique opportunity (as opposed to standard machine learning methods) as training a policy involves executing policies on environments (experience generation) and optimization (learning).
-Experience generation is trivially parallelizable and various recent research in distributed and parallel reinforcement learning training~\cite{kapturowski2018recurrent,moritz2018ray,nair2015massively} leverage this to accelerate training.
-One significant work is the Deepmind Acme reinforcement learning framework~\cite{hoffman2020acme}, which enables scalable training to many processors or nodes on a single machine.
-Notably, their paper shows how industry caliber reinforcement learning training is scaled: they use a single fast GPU-based learner which performs optimization, and many slower CPU-based actors to gather experience.
-As the GPU based learner is much faster than the CPU-based actors (leveraging large batch sizes to improve data consumption speeds), many CPU-based actors are required in order to keep up with the GPU-based learner.
-Other work on scalable reinforcement learning training \cite{espeholt2019seed,petrenko2020sf} also mirror this actor-learner setup, with high performance GPU-based learners and lower performance CPU-based actors.
+Significant work on reinforcement learning range from training algorithms \citep{mnih2013playing, levine2015endtoend} to environments \citep{openai, bellemare13arcade, deepmind-control} to systems improvements \citep{petrenko2020sf, hoffman2020acme}.
+From a system optimization perspective, reinforcement learning poses a unique opportunity compared to traditional supervised machine learning algorithms as training a policy is markedly different from standard neural network training involving pure backpropagation (as employed in learning image classification or language models).
+Notably, reinforcement learning training involves repeatedly executing policies on environments (experience generation), communicating across various components (in this case between devices performing rollouts and the main device updating the policy), and finally, learning a policy based on the training samples obtained from experience generation.
+Experience generation is trivially parallelizable by employing multiple devices that perform rollouts simultaneously, and various recent research in distributed and parallel reinforcement learning training~\citep{kapturowski2018recurrent,moritz2018ray,gorilla} leverages this to accelerate training.
+One significant work is the Deepmind ACME reinforcement learning framework~\citep{hoffman2020acme}, which enables scalable training to many processors or nodes on a single machine.

-While prior work has demonstrated the immense systems component of designing an efficient and scalable reinforcement learning training system, research cutting across scalable reinforcement learning and quantization has largely been absent.
-In our work, we build off of the Deepmind Acme framework to develop a quantized reinforcement learning training system and demonstrate that, by speeding up actors in the actor-learner training loop, quantization has significant potential for scaling reinforcement learning training.
-Additionally, we discuss important design decisions and trade-offs when applying quantization to distributed reinforcement learning (such as impacts of quantization on convergence, compute/communication time, etc) and give several insights to success.